chaitanya100100/Increasing-the-Action-Gap-RL-Pytorch/README.md

   - `main_actiongap.py` can be used to run normal DQN, AL and PAL for an episode to store the action gap which can be visualized later.
 First run `main_traj.py` with appropriate game name to store an episode.
 Then run `main_actiongap.py` with the same game name.
 It will store the actiongap for all 3 operators in a pickle file.
   - `actiongap_plot.py` can be used to plot saved actiongap.
 - `results` directory,
-  - `videos` contains the videos for 5 Atari games on which I have trained Persistent Advantage Learning (PAL) operator.
+  - `videos` contains the videos for 5 Atari games on which we have trained Persistent Advantage Learning (PAL) operator.
 First video is taken at the start of the training and second video is taken after training.
   - `plots` includes the plotted results by my training and authors' results.